vib-bic-training/HPC_bioimage_analysis/Chapters/chapter2.md

 - active data can stored on ManGO (for KUL and those linked to it)
 - raw data should be deposited on institutional archive or external archive (EMPIAR and Bioimage archive)

+## Course to follow
+- github course at vib
+- Mango course at VSC and RDM at vib
+- look for a datasteward (Datacore or ICTS)